scaratozzolo/MouseTools/README.md

 A Python wrapper for the Disney API.
 Data is pulled directly from Disney.
 This package supports Walt Disney World and Disneyland.

-#### Installation
+### Installation
 You can install using pip:
 ```bash
 pip install MouseTools
 ```
-or because version 2.0.0 is a beta right now and might be updated frequently
+or because version 2.0.0 is in beta right now and might be updated frequently:
 ```bash
 pip install git+https://github.com/scaratozzolo/MouseTools
 ```